-As soon as I tell people that I am a doula, a lot of them immediately assume that I can “catch” or deliver their baby.
-Once I explain to them that I can’t do that because I am not a midwife, they become confused.
-“Aren’t they the same thing?,” they ask.
+As soon as I tell people I am a doula, many immediately assume I can “catch” or deliver their baby.
+Once I explain to them that I don’t do that because I am not a midwife, they become confused.
+“Aren’t they the same thing?”
+They ask.
 No. The two jobs are very different from one another.
-Yes, we both provide care to women that are expecting so we understand that this can be confusing, however, our roles are quite different.
-This is a common misunderstanding so I wanted to explain it a little further.
+We both care for expecting women, so we understand this can be unclear.
+However, our roles are quite different.
+So, what is the difference between a doula vs. a midwife?
+Here’s what you need to know.

 Midwives are the traditional care providers for mothers and infants.
-Midwives are trained professionals with expertise and skills in supporting women to maintain healthy pregnancies and have optimal births and recoveries during the postpartum period.
-Midwives provide women with individualized care uniquely suited to their physical, mental, emotional, spiritual and cultural needs.
+Midwives are trained professionals with expertise and skills in supporting women.
+They help maintain healthy pregnancies and optimal births and recoveries during the postpartum period.
+They provide women with individualized care uniquely suited to their physical, mental, emotional, spiritual, and cultural needs.
 Midwifery is a woman-centered empowering model of maternity care. — mana.org

 A midwife is a care provider that replaces the care that you would receive from an OB/GYN.
-They do your prenatal visits with you, check on the baby’s heart rate and growth, make sure that everything is progressing well and more.
-I have explained in detail the difference between an OB/GYN and a midwife in a previous post.
-So if you are healthy and having a healthy pregnancy and are low-risk, you are qualified to receive medical care from a midwife.
+They do prenatal visits with you, check the baby’s heart rate and growth, ensure everything is progressing well, and more.
+(Learn more about the difference between a midwife vs. an OB/GYN.)
+So if you are healthy, have a healthy pregnancy, and are low-risk, you can receive medical care from a midwife.

-What a lot of people still don’t understand is that you can have a midwife as your care provider for a hospital birth (if your hospital has a midwifery practice there) or a home birth or a birth center birth.
+Many people still don’t understand that you can have a midwife as your care provider for a hospital birth (if your hospital has a midwifery practice there), a home birth, or a birth center birth.
 They aren’t only supporting women at home births.
-They can support women wherever you decide to give birth.
+They can support women wherever they decide to give birth.

-NOTE: It is encouraged that you always receive medical care during your pregnancy, labor and birth by either an obstetrician or a midwife.
+NOTE: You are encouraged to always receive medical care from either an obstetrician or a midwife during your pregnancy, labor, and birth.
 We do not recommend unassisted births even when you have a doula present because doulas do not provide medical support.

 A doula is not someone who replaces the care of an obstetrician or a midwife.
-Her role compliments theirs.
-This is why you can hire a doula whether you decide to receive care from a OB/GYN or a midwife.
-Doulas attend births in all settings and all types of births (natural, epidural or c-section) because her role is to provide continuous labor support (physical, emotional, and information) to the laboring woman and her partner.
-Your midwife or doctor has a very important role and is busy checking on you and your baby’s health and safety.
-Your doula helps you with position changes, breathing techniques, comfort measures, informing you on your options along the way, providing continuous in-person support and more.
+The doula’s role complements theirs.
+This is why you can hire a doula whether you receive care from an OB/GYN or a midwife.
+Doulas attend births in all settings and all types of births (natural, epidural, or c-section) because she provides continuous labor support (physical, emotional, and information) to the laboring woman and her partner.
+Your midwife or doctor has a vital role and is busy checking on you and your baby’s health and safety.
+Your doula helps you with position changes, breathing techniques, and comfort measures, informs you of your options along the way, provides continuous in-person support, and more.
 Even when hiring a doula, you must have a midwife or a doctor supporting you.
 Your doula does not replace their care.

 There you have it!
-That’s the difference between a midwife and a doula.
-So if someone tells you that they are hiring a doula, it does not necessarily mean that they are having their baby at home or having a natural birth.
-It means that she is wanting extra support through her birthing experience that her doctor or midwife might not be able to provide.
-And if someone is telling you that she has hired a midwife, it does not always mean that she is having her baby at home.
-It means that she is is low-risk, healthy and is not receiving care from an obstetrician for her pregnancy and birth.
-This allows her to have your baby at a hospital, at a birth center or at home depending on who she selects as her midwife.
+That’s the difference between a midwife vs. a doula.
+So if someone tells you that they are hiring a doula, it does not necessarily mean they are having their baby at home or having a natural birth.
+It means that she wants extra support through her birthing experience that her doctor or midwife might be unable to provide.
+And if someone tells you that she has hired a midwife, it does not always mean she is having her baby at home.
+It means that she is low-risk, healthy, and is not receiving care from an obstetrician for her pregnancy and birth.
+This allows her to have her baby at a hospital, birth center, or home, depending on who she selects as her midwife.

-A family can hire both a midwife and a doula for their birth experience because the care that they both provide is very different but both very important. 🙂
+A family can hire a midwife and a doula for their birth experience.
+The care they provide is very different, but both are very important.